CrayLabs/SmartSim/doc/batch_settings.rst

       The initialized ``QsubBatchSettings`` instance can now be pass to a SmartSim entity via the `batch_args` argument.

     .. group-tab:: LSF
-      To instantiate the ``BsubBatchSettings`` object that interfaces with the slurm job scheduler, specify `launcher="lsf"` when initializing the ``Experiment``.
+      To instantiate the ``BsubBatchSettings`` object that interfaces with the LSF job scheduler, specify `launcher="lsf"` when initializing the ``Experiment``.
 Upon the call to ``create_batch_settings()`` SmartSim will detect the job scheduler and return the appropriate batch settings object.